 Step Three: Choose Your Type of Cater

 If you decide to hold your event in one of our banquet rooms, you’ll get the full Ted’s experience.
 That means we put out our colorful Mexican serape blankets to give the room a festive appearance.
-If you prefer something more formal, we also have traditional solid colored linens.
+If you prefer something more formal, we also have traditional solid-colored linens.
 All banquets come with a full-service buffet, including dedicated members of our team serving food and ensuring your meal is exactly the way you want it.
 We use our ceramic dinner plates and silverware rolled in linens for all banquets to give it a more formal feel.
 For those who want a delivered cater, there are a few more choices to be made.
-We offer three types of off-site caters: casual, chafing, and serviced.
+We offer three types of off-site caters: casual, chafing and serviced.

 For the casual setup, the caterer delivers the food in thermal boxes to ensure a safe temperature is maintained during the delivery.
 The food is served in aluminum pans “family style,” which allows guests to serve themselves.
 Plates, napkins, plastic silverware, serving utensils, and cups are also provided.
 All pans and utensils are yours to keep or dispose of after the event.

-The chafing setup is little more formal.
+The chafing setup is a little more formal.
 The caterer still delivers the food in thermal boxes to maintain the food temperature, but that’s where the similarities end.
 For this setup, the meal is served in large metal dishes with chafing burners to keep the food warm, bowls for condiments, and chips are served in large baskets.
-As with the banquet setup, the caterer can use either the colorful Mexican serape blankets or our traditional solid colored linens.
-Nicer Chinet paper plates, as well as the other previously mentioned paper goods are provided by the caterer.
+As with the banquet setup, the caterer can use either the colorful Mexican serape blankets or our traditional solid-colored linens.
+Nicer Chinet paper plates, as well as the other previously mentioned paper goods, are provided by the caterer.
 Once the event is over, the caterer returns to pick up the chafing dishes and supplies.

 Our serviced cater is very similar to the chafing setup, with the addition of at least one dedicated server to work the event.